Alexa Built-in Testing and Certification Process

 After validating your self-tests, the testing team authorizes you to proceed and provides instructions to ship your products to Amazon.
 The number of devices required for submission varies, depending on which features the device supports.
 Most Alexa Built-in devices require you to send in 2-6 devices for testing.
 Ask your Amazon contact for the required number of devices.

-After Amazon receives your devices, the testing team uses the same testing checklists to verify device functionality, product requirements, and that the device provides a quality experience for Alexa customers.
+After Amazon receives your devices, the testing team executes tests to verify device functionality, product requirements, and that the device provides a quality experience for Alexa customers.
 The Amazon testing process typically takes 4-11 weeks.
-If you didn't thoroughly test your own product well-tested on your side, or if it didn't pass all self-tests before submission, you'll delay the process on the Amazon side.
+If you didn't thoroughly test your own device, or if the device didn't pass all self-tests before submission, you'll delay the testing process for Amazon.

 After submitting your product to Amazon for testing, the Amazon testing team conducts device certification testing in the following order and compiles a feedback report:

 - Acceptance test (BVT): Amazon verifies your product build with an acceptance test to make sure that it meets the basic functional requirements.
 The Acceptance test checks a subset of the items in the Functional Self-test Checklist, which you completed during self-testing.
 Checklist requirements focus on the initial out-of the box (OOBE) experience: Does it turn on?
 Does it connect to WiFi?
 Can I register my Alexa account?
 Can I interact with Alexa?

 - Functional and UX testing: If it passes the acceptance test, your product undergoes full testing to verify that it meets the requirements specified in the Amazon Developer Services Agreement, the AVS Functional Requirements and the AVS UX Design Guidelines.